Copyright Law for Music – What Can Go Wrong If I Violate Copyright?

 What is copyright law for music?

 Copyright is a very broad term.
-While it’s often referred to as copyright laws, it’s a more general concept that refers to ownership and intellectual property.
-Copyright law protects the creator of work by ensuring they are compensated fairly for their work.
+While it’s often referred to as copyright law, it’s a more general concept of ownership and intellectual property.
+Copyright law protects the creator of work by ensuring they are compensated fairly.
 It’s a set of rules and regulations that can be used to cover any creative work.
-Copyright law is divided into two categories; federal and state.
+Copyright law is divided into two categories: federal and state.
 Each state has its copyright laws, but they’re similar in some respects.

 How copyright law affects artists?